Student Services

 Language & Cultural programming

-Outdoor recreation
+Outdoor Recreation

-School readiness Programming (pre-K), Binoojiiyaag Kendaasowin (July – August)
+School Readiness Programming (pre-K), Binoojiiyaag Kendaasowin (July – August)

-Tutoring, Speech & Language Pathology and Occupational therapy supports
+Tutoring, Speech & Language Pathology and Occupational Therapy supports

 Transitions and Pathways for elementary-to-secondary-to-post secondary, workforce, post secondary open house tours

-Collaboration with TRACKS and other Indigenous Leadership and Advisory initiatives
+Collaboration with TRACKS and other Indigenous Leadership and Advisory Initiatives

 Student Services has a fantastic indoor education space with a kitchen, large dining room/work space, and library.
 The outdoor space consists of large trees and a field for students to play sports and run around.
 There is as well as a fire pit for cultural teachings and activities.